thepirat000/Audit.NET/README.md

 > **Note**
 >
-> If you don't provide a Creation Policy, the default Creation Policy configured will be used (see the [configuration](#configuration) section).
+> If you don't provide a Creation Policy when creating the `AuditScope`, the globally configured Creation Policy will be used (see the [configuration](#configuration) section)

 ## AuditScope statechart